cjpais/writing/serve/day/oct26_2020/index.md

   * I think the tools in the space are lacking in a lot of ways and there's huge room for improvement and community building.
 This is something I am very excited about and has real tangible benefits to other people.
 I was stuck for 2 years trying to find a group of people to climb with outside.
 How to make this process easier and more discoverable.
 I think there's a few ways to go about this and I'm very excited to get going.
 My goal in 6 months (June 31st) is to make a sale either to gyms or people.
 Goal for 12 months (end of 2021) is to be fully self-sustainable.
 * I am climbing El Cap in 2021

-Because of all this going on I may be sharing and interacting less on a daily basis as I focus on research and making decisions.
-This is where the majority of my time is
+Because of all this going on I may be sharing and interacting less on a daily basis in the 'tech' community as I focus on research and making decisions to further these goals.
+This is where the majority of my time is going.